jckoester/recipepress-reloaded/readme.txt

  * Improved recipe editor

 == Upgrade Notice ==
+= 0.9.2 =
+0.9.2 Bugfix release: Fixing a bug while saving recipes the first time

+= 0.9.1 =
+0.9.1 Bugfix release: Fixing several display bugs. | 0.9.0 New printing system, enhanced compatibilyt for multisite, ...

+= 0.8.4 =
+Fixing several bugs in displaying recipes.
+If you get a 'File not found' error on recipepress-reloaded.php please just reactivate.

 = 0.8.3 =
 Fixing mor bugs after the complete recode 0.8.0
 If you get a 'File not found' error on recipepress-reloaded.php please just reactivate.
+This is an error in 0.8.0-0.8.2 only.
+Updating form 0.7.x is not affected.
 = 0.8.2 =
 Bugfix release
 = 0.8.1 =